CivicDataLab/DataSpaceFrontend/README.md

-# OPub Web
+# Data Exchange

-A platform to speed up the development of Open Data Dashboards.
-Part of the [OPub project](https://github.com/CivicDataLab/opub-mono).
+A platform to speed up the development of Open Data Exchange.
+Part of the [Data Exchange project](https://github.com/CivicDataLab/data-exchange.git).

 ## Getting Started